faasm/faasm/README.md

 ## Writing Functions

 The function API passes a number of pointers to functions to allocate memory regions.
-A convenience header is provided in at `include/faasm/faasm.h`.
+A convenience header is provided in at `lib/faasm/faasm.h`.
 Functions will look something like this:

 ```
-#include "faasm.h"
+#include "faasm/faasm.h"

 namespace faasm {
     int exec(FaasmMemory *memory) {